mikkybang/LetsTalk/readme.md

 # Preface

-Lets Talk is a web chatting platform proposal for the University of Lagos (unilag.edu.ng).
+Lets Talk is a web chatting platform proposal for students.
 Due to the covid-19 pandemic, neccesity of having an online chatting/learning platform between students and lecturers is vivid.

 Lets Talk supports multi-room chats between users, file transfer (over websocket), video and voice calls support with desktop sharing.
+The idea is to allow minimal bandwidth consumption during video calls by allow one video - multiple audio during call session.

-Administrator can only register user **tentative**
+Administrator can only register user ***tentative***

-# v1.0.0 Milestone
+# v0.1.0 Milestone

 - [x] Multiple room support for users using gorilla websocket